mashupbots/socko/socko-docs/docs/guides/configuration.markdown

     val webServer = new WebServer(WebServerConfig(port=7777), routes)
 {% endhighlight %}

-To change the port to `9999` in your Akka configuration file, first define an object to load the settings from `application.conf`.
-Note the setting will be named `akka-config-example`.
+To change the port to `9999` in your Pekko configuration file, first define an object to load the settings from `application.conf`.
+Note the setting will be named `pekko-config-example`.

 {% highlight scala %}
     object MyWebServerConfig extends ExtensionId[WebServerConfig] with ExtensionIdProvider {
       override def lookup = MyWebServerConfig
       override def createExtension(system: ExtendedActorSystem) =
-        new WebServerConfig(system.settings.config, "akka-config-example")
+        new WebServerConfig(system.settings.config, "pekko-config-example")
     }
 {% endhighlight %}

 Then, start the actor system and load the configuration from that system.

 {% highlight scala %}
-    val actorSystem = ActorSystem("AkkaConfigActorSystem")
+    val actorSystem = ActorSystem("PekkoConfigActorSystem")
     val myWebServerConfig = MyWebServerConfig(actorSystem)
 {% endhighlight %}

 Lastly, add the following your `application.conf`

-    akka-config-example {
+    pekko-config-example {
         port=9999
     }